gfke/werckerstep-gitignore/README.md

 # gitignore

-A wercker step to merge gitignore files to prevent installing source files on production systems like heroku.
+A wercker step to replace gitignore files to prevent installing source files on production systems like heroku.

 Create an addtional gitignore file called `.gitignore.deploy` and add all source files you like to prevent their installation on heroku.